xaos3/hydra-plus/README.md

 Now you can use it as :  hydra+ myscript.hydra

 If you have any question feel free to contact me.
-I may not respond immediately as I have to much work and very little sleep!
+I may not respond immediately as I have too much work and very little sleep!